bencodezen/vuepress-blog-boilerplate/docs/learn/README.md

 - Automatic RSS Feed Generation
 - Easy favicon configuration
 - Simple pagination on the home page
+- Archived page of all posts sorted by date

 Piece of cake right?
 Well time's a wasting, let's get to it!